-Château Bélair-Monange, the emblematic Saint-Emilion vineyard adjacent to the village and overlooking the Dordogne river valley, began its remarkable viticultural journey in the 17th century: in 1691, the property was already renowned for its wines and sought after both locally and abroad.
+Château Bélair-Monange, the emblematic Saint-Emilion vineyard adjacent to the village and overlooking the Dordogne river valley, began its remarkable viticultural journey in the 17th century: in 1691, the property was already renowned for its wines.

 Owned for over 200 years by the Canolle de Lescours family, the vineyard began blossoming in earnest in the 18th century, under the influence of first Jacques François Joseph Canolle de Lescours, 2nd generation at the helm of the property, then of his son, François Antoine Joseph.
 On the eve of the French Revolution, the wines of Bélair were sold at two or three times the price of other “grands vins” from Saint-Émilion.
 As early as 1802, part of the wine produced was bottled at the Château, an extremely rare practice at the time.